shashikumardk/Terraform/Code/projects/publci-ec2-appache/read.md

-this projects launchs ec2 instances based on names of subnet
+this projects launchs ec2 instances ased on names of subnet